Atticus Shaffer: Early life

-Shaffer was born in Santa Clarita, California, to Ron and Debbie (née Solgot) Shaffer and was named after the fictional character Atticus Finch from the book "To Kill a Mockingbird".
+Shaffer was born on June 19, 1998, in Santa Clarita, California to Ron and Debbie (née Solgot) Shaffer and was named after the fictional character Atticus Finch from the book To Kill a Mockingbird.

 Career

 The Middle

 Shaffer is most known for his role as Brick Heck in The Middle, which he played throughout the series' entire nine-season run, from 2009 to 2018.
-Brick is the youngest of the three Heck children, and is highly intelligent and smarter than most people at his age.
-He loves to read and has an ongoing fascination with fonts.
-Brick is socially awkward, and repeatedly overlooked by the members of his family.
-The series and its cast were nominated for awards dozens of times and won over a dozen collectively.

 In a Wired magazine interview published in January 2013, Shaffer said his role as Brick was similar to his own life, as he is also a "big reader" and "nerd[s] out over the weirdest stuff".
 In May 2011, a TV Guide article had reported the closeness as well.
 Brick's characterization, including his idiosyncratic palilalian repetition of words and phrases at the end of sentences, is based on Justin Heisler, the son of The Middle co-creator Eileen Heisler.

 YouTube and Twitch

 Shaffer has official YouTube and Twitch video gaming pages, titled "AtticusShafferVlog", the latter of which he announced in December 2019.
-He plays The Long Dark and Call of Duty: Modern Warfare, among other video games.

 Personal life

 Shaffer lives in Acton, California, and has type four osteogenesis imperfecta, a condition involving a defect in collagen that causes fragile bones and short stature.
 He is 4 ft 8 in tall.

-Shaffer is a Christian and as of 2018 had a daily Bible study with his mother, alternating between the Old and New Testaments.
-As of 2015, the year he was baptized, he was a fan of contemporary Christian rock music and identified several Christian bands among his favorites.